18.104.22.168 Mutual Obligation Requirements for NSA/YA Job Seekers Overview

-Principal carer job seekers who are meeting their mutual obligation requirements through paid work, study or a combination of paid work and study for a total of at least 30 hours per fortnight are not required to remain connected to their employment services providers or accept any offers of suitable paid work.
-This also applies if the principal carer is participating in the Green Army Programme for 30 hours per fortnight.
+Principal carer job seekers who are meeting their mutual obligation requirements through a combination of paid work and study for a total of at least 30 hours per fortnight are not required to remain connected to their employment services providers or accept any offers of suitable paid work.

-Principal carers who are undertaking approved study, by itself or in combination with other suitable activities, who are not fully meeting their mutual obligation requirements by undertaking at least 30 hours a fortnight in this activity/ies will be required to accept any suitable paid work that fits around any study that is outlined in their Job Plan, and is appropriate in respect of their caring responsibilities.
+Principal carers who are undertaking approved study, by itself or in combination with other suitable activities, who are not fully meeting their mutual obligation requirements will be required to accept any suitable paid work that fits around any study that is outlined in their Job Plan, and is appropriate in respect of their caring responsibilities.

 Principal carers who are undertaking voluntary work by itself or in combination with other suitable activities to meet their requirements must remain connected to an employment services provider.

-While an early school leaver who is also a principal carer parent and is meeting their mutual obligation requirements through 30 hours a fortnight of any combination of approved study, paid employment or participation in the Green Army Programme, they cannot be required to undertake additional education and training or job search in their Job Plan.
+While an early school leaver who is also a principal carer parent and is meeting their mutual obligation requirements through 30 hours a fortnight of any combination of approved study or paid employment, they cannot be required to undertake additional education and training or job search in their Job Plan.

 Note: Principal carers who have begun participation in an approved course of study (1.1.P.418) while in receipt of PP (prior to transferring to NSA or YA (job seeker)) will be able to satisfy their requirements in full by completion of that course if they undertake at least 30 hours of study per fortnight.

 Note: Single principal carers in receipt of NSA may undertake any full-time or part-time study as an approved activity where PES is granted for that study.
-Single principal carers in receipt of NSA must undertake 30 hours per fortnight of study to fully meet their mutual obligation requirements.
 Partnered principal carers who wish to begin full-time study, other than short course approved study after qualifying for NSA or YA will need to be assessed for student payments.

 When a person is both a principal carer and a person with a partial capacity to work the category of mutual obligation requirements which gives the person a lesser level of requirements should be applied.